-Dance Company: (A,IFA credit) Teacher approval/audition required and Dance 1 or 2.
+Dance Company: (FA OR ILA credit) Teacher approval/audition required.
 A course designed to enhance and develop all aspects of dance technique and composition, emphasizing creativity and artistic choreographic skills.
 Performances and rehearsals outside of the regular school day may be required and will constitute a portion of the course grade.